gconfs-conferences/csharp-2018/slides.md

 ## Operator overloading

-* you can define opertors between classes (or types in general)
+* you can define operators between classes (or types in general)
 * In other words, you can use `+`, `-`, `*`, `/`, etc.

 ## Example